-Homix, whose representative was a former director of the Gupta-owned Sahara Group, Ashok Narayan, demanded to be paid 10% of the condemanded to be paid 10% of the contract but Neotel bosses refused, citing its profitability.
+Homix, whose representative was a former director of the Gupta-owned Sahara Group, Ashok Narayan, demanded to be paid 10% of the contract but Neotel bosses refused, citing its profitability.

 Deloitte audit partner Chetan Vaghela told the Zondo Commission of Inquiry into State Capture that Homix's fee was negotiated down to 2% or R36m (excluding VAT).